 - Faster burst: Shoots at higher frequency (8 vs 7 flaps/sec) to capture the decisive moment.

 - Longer lasting: Gets more shots (950 versus 350) out of a single battery charge.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 3 years and 5 months of technical progress since the X-E2 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D7500 is the clear winner of the contest (15 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D7500 is the clear winner of the contest (15 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Fujifilm X-E2 vs Nikon D7500

 This is why expert reviews are important.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.